 Flea infestation are exclusive to pet owners.
 Fleas can thrive even in an environment without pets.

 Usually, flea infestations are caused by pets or by people introducing them to the home.
 The close interaction between pets and their owners increases the chances of people getting bitten.
 Flea bites are typically painful and mostly happen on the ankle and lower leg.
 However, flea bites can occur on any other part of the body (usually while on beds and sofas).

 Need help with a Flea problem?

 Our chemical flea control service

 Our London pest control technicians are experienced flea exterminators.
 We will survey your property and guide you through the steps you need to follow and our plan of action.

 Once the home is ready for spraying, we’ll carry out the treatment systematically using our strongest pesticide mix.
 We may also use a cold fogger (ULV) device to deliver the pesticide solution so it can reach into every crack.

 Use of ULV technology is particularly important in rooms containing many belongings that restrict access for our technicians.

 Our Flea Heat Treatment service

 Our heat treatment kills fleas at all stages of life.
 We will heat up your home and its contents to over 56°C using LPG heat blasters.
+Such an approach would require the fire alarm system to be disabled.
 Bathrooms and kitchens will then be treated with a cimex steamer.

 Using heat treatment to control fleas has the advantage of destroying most of the population at once.
 Heat treatments are normally complemented with spraying a pesticide or organic solution for bathrooms and kitchens.

 Flea control at home

 Fleas are one of the toughest pests to kill and require a powerful mix of pesticides.
 They are crawling insects and the most efficient way to deal with them is to spray residual insecticide on the floor and any other surfaces they may regularly walk on.